paypal/paypal-checkout-components/README.md

 This component immediately opens PayPal on your page, and guides your customer through th epayment process.
 After the payment is complete, we will notify you using a javascript callback and you can take your customer to a success page.

+**Important Note:** Since PayPal Checkout opens a popup window, you must call `ppxo.PayPalCheckout.render()` only during a **click event**, otherwise the component will be blocked by most web browsers' inbuilt popup blockers.

 ### Simple Javascript Integration

 This integration lets you specify all of your payment parameters all at once, to initialize the checkout flow.